rtharayil/certify-me.github.io/_awards/2021/Learding&Development.md

 About: About <span> HR and L & D Excellence Awards 2021 </span>
 About1: CertifyMe "HR and L & D Excellence Awards 2021" is widely recognized across the corporate spectrum as the top honors for individual and team achievements in the domains of Human Resource and L&D. All organizations, public and private, for profit and nonprofit, large and small may submit nominations.
+HR and L & D are key functions in any corporate firm, but unfortunately, professionals in this field of work are seldom recognized and often neglected to be appreciated for their selfless efforts.